 When you buy your first house.
 Many of the expenses related to buying a home and having a mortgage are deductible.
-But only if you itemize.
-And that’s what the experts are best at.
+But only if you have enough deductions to itemize.

 When you buy a vacation property.
 Especially if you rent it.
 And especially if it's in a different state.